Healthcare in Germany: 21st century

 As of 2007, providers have been reimbursed on a fee-for-service basis; the amount to be reimbursed for each service is determined retrospectively to ensure that spending targets are not exceeded.
 Capitated care, such as that provided by U.S. health maintenance organizations, has been considered as a cost-containment mechanism, but since it would require consent of regional medical associations, it has not materialized.

 The average length of hospital stay in Germany has decreased in recent years from 14 days to 9 days, still considerably longer than average stays in the U.S. (5 to 6 days).
 The difference is partly driven by the fact that hospital reimbursement is chiefly a function of the number of hospital days, as opposed to procedures or the patient's diagnosis.
 Drug costs have increased substantially, rising nearly 60% from 1991 through 2005.
 Despite attempts to contain costs, overall health care expenditures rose to 10.7% of GDP in 2005, comparable to other western European nations, but substantially less than that spent in the U.S. (nearly 16% of GDP).

 The system is decentralized with private practice physicians providing ambulatory care, and independent, mostly non-profit hospitals providing the majority of inpatient care.
-Approximately 92% of the population are covered by a 'Statutory Health Insurance' plan, which provides a standardized level of coverage through any one of approximately 1,100 public or private sickness funds.
+Approximately 92% of the population are covered by a statutory health insurance (SHI) plan, which provides a standardized level of coverage through public sickness funds (Gesetzliche Krankenkassen).
 Standard insurance is funded by a combination of employee contributions, employer contributions and government subsidies on a scale determined by income level.
-Higher-income workers sometimes choose to pay a tax and opt-out of the standard plan, in favor of 'private' insurance.
-The latter's premiums are not linked to income level, but instead to health status.
+Higher-income workers can choose to opt-out of the statutory plan in favor of private insurance (Private Krankenversicherung).